 At A Glance

 The JetBlue Card is an excellent option for travelers who don’t fly often enough to validate having an airline credit card with an annual fee.
-Earn 15,00 TrueBlue points on signup, 3X points for JetBlue purchases, 2X for dining and groceries, and 1X for everything else.
+Earn 10,000 TrueBlue account points on signup, 3X points for JetBlue purchases, 2X for dining and groceries, and 1X for everything else.

 Ideal for Those Who:

-- Want a card without an annual fee
+- Want a premium airline card without paying the annual fee they typically charge

 - Want flexible rewards that never expire and have no blackout dates